RaresC21/CoRe/README.md

 ``python run_distributional_forecast.py -d dataset_name``

 These will generate plots showing the MSE, WMAPE, Coherency, and CRPS (only for distributional forecasts) at each level of the hierarchy for the given dataset.

+### Parameters

+The config files ``config.yaml`` and ``distribution_config.yaml`` contain the parameter choices for each set of experiments.
+One can choose various hyperparameters, including network widths, learning rates, number of runs (times to repeat each experiment) and more.